Mortgage

 Requirements

-• Income limit: Varies by family size and county
+• Income limits vary by household size and county

-• Must be used together with a Florida Housing 30-year, fixed-rate first mortgage
+• Must also use a Florida Housing first 30-year mortgage

 Pros and cons